Who We Are

 “Help me understand the meaning of your commandments, and I will meditate on your wonderful deeds.”

 Every member cultivates a desire for spiritual growth by embracing spiritual curiosity and asking tough questions about faith and life.
-Both individually and in groups, members will meditate on scriptures, track the overall themes and narrative of the Bible, and wrestle with age-appropriate theological resources.
+Both individually and in groups, members will meditate on Scripture, track the overall themes and narrative of the Bible, and wrestle with age-appropriate theological resources.
 Together, we will strive to articulate God’s answers for living faithfully in the modern world.

 Inviting to Church & To Know Christ